Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 • Mix 1 cup of sugar that has been granulated together with 1 teaspoon of Molasses to make light brown sugar.

-• Make use of 2 teaspoons Molasses to make dark brown sugar.
+• Make use of 2 teaspoons of Molasses to make dark brown sugar.

 2. White Sugar + Maple Syrup